-Being pulled over by a law enforcement officer can be incredibly stressful.
-From the moment those lights flash, your mind starts to race.
-It’s important to remain calm and look for a safe place to pull over.
-The same is true for other legitimate police commands when you’re not in your vehicle.
-When an officer asks you to do something (or stop doing something), it’s in your best interests to follow orders.
+Being pulled over by a law enforcement officer can be incredibly stressful for most people.
+From the moment those lights flash behind them, a driver's mind starts to race through worries.
+Informed motorists know that it is best to remain calm and simply look for a safe place to pull over.
+The same principle applies to other legitimate police commands outside of a vehicle as well.
+When officers ask people to do something (or stop doing something), it is in their best interests to follow orders.

-Elements of the Crime of Evading the Police
+Typical Elements of the Crime of Eluding the Police

-- The police officer was pursuing you in a motor vehicle;
+- The defendant was operating a motor vehicle;

-While the elements listed above are specific to an officer in a vehicle, the same principles apply to legitimate police commands that don’t involve vehicles.
-In such cases, individuals who fail to heed a clear police command, whether it’s verbal or otherwise made reasonably clear by a distinctively marked officer (wearing a police uniform, showing a badge), may be charged for evading police.
+While the elements listed above are specific to an officer in a vehicle, the same principles can apply to legitimate police commands that do not involve vehicles.
+In such cases, individuals who fail to heed a clear police command, whether it is verbal or otherwise made reasonably clear by a distinctively marked officer (wearing a police uniform, showing a badge), may be charged with evading police.

 Penalties for Evading the Police

 A criminal charge of fleeing or evading the police may be either a misdemeanor or felony charge, depending on the circumstances.
-Generally fleeing the police in a vehicle is a felony charge, but eluding the police on foot is usually a misdemeanor.
 In either case, penalties depend on the severity of the crime charged, and can include:

-Prosecutors generally have a great degree of flexibility in deciding what crimes to charge, how to punish them, and what kinds of plea bargains to negotiate.
-Not always, but misdemeanors can have the following punishments.
+Prosecutors generally have a great degree of flexibility in deciding what crimes to charge and what kinds of plea bargains to negotiate.
+Typically, misdemeanors can have the following punishments.

 - Up to one year in jail;

 Felonies can also be punished in a range of ways so that the punishment matches the severity of the crime.
-For example, if during the act of fleeing someone is harmed or killed, penalties will be substantially greater.
+For example, if during the act of fleeing someone is harmed or killed by the defendant, penalties will be substantially greater.
 Standard felony penalties include:

 Possible Defenses to Evading Police

-Being charged with a crime is not the same as having committed the crime.
-There are several possible defenses for a criminal charge of evading police.
+Nor every charge that arises from fleeing the police will necessarily result in a conviction for the crime.
+There are several possible defenses for a criminal charge of eluding police.